usdAG/slipit/README.md

-  --overwrite           overwrite the target archive instead of appending to it --prefix string       prefix to use before the file name --multi               create an archive containing multiple payloads --separator char      path separator (default=\) --sequence seq        use a custom traversal sequence (default=..{sep}) --static content      use static content for each input file
+  --overwrite           overwrite the target archive instead of appending to it --prefix string       prefix to use before the file name --multi               create an archive containing multiple payloads --remove name         remove files from the archive (glob matching) --separator char      path separator (default=\) --sequence seq        use a custom traversal sequence (default=..{sep}) --static content      use static content for each input file